Improving Code Autocompletion with Transfer Learning: Experimental Setup

 where $n$ is the size of test dataset and $rank_i$ is the rank of the correct token predicted by the model as the $i^{th}$ candidate.
 In our evaluation, we only consider the top \emph{k} = 3 results (otherwise the score will be zero).

 \paragraph{Online evaluation} The ultimate goal of our research is to improve the developer IDE experience.
 While offline evaluation is faster and lower-cost, it's imperative to test improvements with real users.
-In this study, we ran several live A/B experiments on thousands of Hack developers at Facebook.
+In this study, we ran several live A/B experiments with thousands of Hack developers at Facebook.
 In each experiment, developers are randomly assigned to an experiment or control group, and we measure daily completions per user (DCPU).
+DCPU refers to the raw number of autocompletion suggestions a developer accepts on a given day.
 Using this metric, A/B test observations are taken as the number of times a given developer in one of these two groups uses autocompletion on a given day.
 We conduct each experiment until it reaches statistical significance of at least 95\%\footnote{Each experiment takes approximately two weeks to reach statistical significance.}.